YoYotta LTO Library support

-Add as many tapes as you want as destinations.
-Make sure you add them to COPY #1.
-This will make a single copy spanned across multiple tapes.
+Use all the library slots including mailslots as destinations.
+Make sure you append them to COPY #1.
+This will make a single copy that is spanned across multiple tapes.

 Spanning larger archives across tapes

-On completion the database will show which assets are on each tape.
+On completion the Project Browser will show which files are on each tape.